 Pizza Dough for Homemade Pizza

 I am a fan or purchased pizza dough, as it’s one of the things that I rarely plan for in advance.
-Sometimes I buy it at a pizza place (most are willing to sell you a couple of balls), often at a supermarket (I happen to like the storemade pizza dough at the Big Y supermarket near us in Connecticut), and I also am fond of a brand called Wewalka which makes a pizza dough that comes rolled up in its own parchment.
-It’s not yeast based, so had more of a flatbread consistency, but it’s super convenient – you don’t have to wrestle with it at all, just roll it out right onto a rimmed baking sheet.
+Sometimes I buy it at a pizza place (most are willing to sell you a couple of balls), often at a supermarket.
+I am also fond of refrigerated rolled pizza doughs which make pizza nights come together in a snap.
+Most of them are not yeast based, so they have more of a flatbread consistency, but they are super convenient.
+You don’t have to wrestle with it at all, just roll it out right onto a rimmed baking sheet.

 Cheeseburger Pizza: Two of the most popular comfort soul-satisfying foods around become one in a decadent and addictive pizza pie.Tweet This